 Every year the PTA sponsors an art contest among the students for the cover of that year's yearbook.
 The guidelines are often that the art has to follow the theme for the year and include a wolf.
 While one student wins the cover, many students have their artwork featured throughout the yearbook.
 It's just another opportunity to encourage the arts!

-The classroom parent idea was brought about by the need for more communication between the PTA and teachers regarding events, teacher needs, etc. New this year, the classroom parent will be one parent from each teacher room who helps the teacher communicate their needs to the PTA and vice versa.
-This is our test year with the classroom parent program and we are excited to see how well it works!
+The classroom parent idea was brought about by the need for more communication between the PTA and teachers regarding events, teacher needs, etc. The classroom parent, and an assistant, can help teachers volunteer needs, and who helps the teacher communicate their needs to the PTA and vice versa.

 Have you ever been interested in reaching out to parents in your students' class for any reason, be it to get assignments while your student was out sick, to ask about a playdate, or to go in together on a teacher gift?
 Those and many other reasons are why the directory was born.
 While the directory is put together by the PTA, it is not a PTA member directory.
 We do not use the numbers or emails in the directory to contact you for PTA business.
 It is simply a list of names, numbers and email addresses of parents that are in your students classroom.
 Participation is completely voluntary.
 We just know how much easier life can be when you are able to communicate with each other.

-The PTA provides students with a weekly newsletter that tells families the events and goings on at school for that week and beyond.
-Keep an eye out for your newsletter every Wednesday as students will bring home paper copies.
-Our office manager, Mrs. Karlberg, also sends home weekly emails that include an electronic copy of the newsletter.
+The PTA provides students with a quarterly newsletter that tells families the events and goings on at school.
+Keep an eye out for your digital Terrace Park newsletter every Wednesday with weekly updates from the school that includes PTA events.
+Our office manager, Mrs. Karlberg, includes PTA events and links in the digital Wednesday updates.

 School Improvement Projects